-I agree that not everything is the same though!
-I dedicated an entire blog post to things I won’t buy generic, so I understand that not all things are created equally.
-However, even swapping out just a few items per week can save you money.
 You can save between 50 cents and $2 per item by switching to generic.
-If you swap out just 10 items on our weekly shopping list for the generic brand, you can save an average of $10 per week.
+If you swap out just ten items on our weekly shopping list for the generic brand, you can save an average of $10 per week.

 2. Use the Rewards Card

-Other pre-cut fruits and veggies aren’t as gross, but you’re still paying for all that processing.
-Sure it’s convenient, but I’d rather save money and spend twenty minutes cutting my own veggies.
-If you buy carrots, green peppers, pineapples, and apples every week, you are looking at an extra $5 and $10 per week for pre-cut foods!
+Other pre-cut fruits and veggies aren’t as gross, but you still pay for all that processing.
+If you buy carrots, green peppers, pineapples, and apples every week, you are looking at an extra $5 to $10 per week for pre-cut foods!